nasa/cumulus-docs/docs/data_in_dynamodb.md

 ## DynamoDB Auto Scaling

 `@cumulus/deployment` enables auto scaling of DyanmoDB tables.
-Auto scaling is configurable by table. `@cumulus/deployment` will setup autoscaling with some default values by simply adding the following lines to an `app/config.yml` file:
+Auto scaling is configurable by table. `@cumulus/deployment` will setup auto scaling with some default values by simply adding the following lines to an `app/config.yml` file:

 ```
 <deployment_name>: